30 Jun Beyond the Corporate Veil: Understanding the Corporate Transparency Act

 How will information sharing, and privacy considerations be protected?

 To balance transparency with privacy concerns, the CTA restricts public access to the disclosed information.
 While law enforcement agencies, financial institutions, and other entities can access the data for legitimate purposes, public access is limited.
-Along with restricted public access, federal and state agencies will also have protocols they must follow when trying to obtain this information. .
-Furthermore, any officer or employee of these agencies and those who receive it will be prohibited from disclosing this information to the public.
+Federal and state agencies will also have protocols they must follow when trying to obtain this information.
+Furthermore, any officer or employee of these agencies will be prohibited from disclosing this information to the public.
 Agencies of other countries may be entitled to beneficial ownership information if it is requested as part of an investigation by that foreign country.
 Lastly, financial institutions subject to due diligence requirements may receive the information with your consent.
 However, as mentioned above, anyone receiving this information will be bound by the same prohibitions on disclosing such information.

 What happens when businesses fail to report?

 Like tax filings, there are criminal and civil penalties for providing false information on the report or failing to report in general.
 Persons will be assessed a $500 fee for each day a violation continues and may be fined up to $10,000, imprisoned for up to 2 years, or both.
-Mistakes do happen, so there is a 90-day safe harbor for you to fix any reports by submitting a report containing the correct information.
+There is a 90-day safe harbor for you to fix any incorrect information.

 Why is this important?

-It is important for small to medium-sized entities to be aware of upcoming reporting requirements and file these reports on time to avoid any of the penalties mentioned above.
+Small to medium-sized entities need to be aware of upcoming reporting requirements and timely file them to avoid any of the penalties mentioned above.
 Until now, ownership of small companies has not been burdened by significant regulation, making it easy to form these entities and operate them.
 Even so, many companies in Texas are forfeited each year for failing to file simple forms on an annual basis.
 It is unclear at this time how difficult it will be to comply with this regulation; however, given the steep penalties, it would be beneficial to speak with a corporate attorney in advance, to create a plan for timely filing all necessary paperwork and making sure it is properly updated.

 ABOUT THE AUTHOR: Jens K. Sandberg is an Associate at Rapp & Krock, PC in the Transactional Group.